derkrisz/project_record_shop/readme.md

 Prerequisites

--Ruby
+1. Ruby
--Postgres, or other SQL software
+2. Postgres, or other SQL software
--Sinatra gems
+3. Sinatra gems
--Browser for HTML/CSS
+4. Browser for HTML/CSS

 To start the program: